BIM2SIM/bim2sim/docs/source/finder.md

 # Finder
 ## What does the finder?
-The abstract `finder` class has currently only one implementation.
-The [TemplateFinder](TemplateFinder).
+The abstract `finder` class has currently only one implementation, the [TemplateFinder](TemplateFinder).
 The TemplateFinder is used to find attributes in the IFC which are not placed in an IFC schema specified way, but in a known way (Custom `IfcPropertySets`).
 E.g. it is known that ArchiCAD creates an